-- a.
-Internet and Ethernet connectivity is provided for student educational, research, and incidental personal use, provided such use does not interfere with the school's business, academic, artistic, and information technology operations, or burden the school with incremental costs or excess bandwidth utilization, or interfere with student employment, status, or other obligations to the school. - b.
+Internet and Ethernet connectivity is provided for educational, research, and incidental personal use, provided such use does not interfere with the school's business, academic, artistic, and information technology operations, or burden the school with increased costs or excess bandwidth utilization, or interfere with student employment, status, or other obligations to the school.

 Each student must take reasonable security and privacy precautions to protect against computer viruses and other computer attacks which may result in loss of data, unintentional release of personal information, or a negative impact on services and equipment.
 The school requires specifically that all residence hall inhabitants install and maintain antivirus software on any personally owned computer they operate in school facilities or premises.
-Four recommended vendors of high-quality antivirus software are McAfee, Symantec (Norton), F-Prot, and Grisoft AGV.
-Antivirus software can be purchased at retail outlets such as those listed in the school's "Orientation General Information Guide."
-The Office of Student Engagement can provide students with information about vendors as well.
+Three recommended vendors of high-quality antivirus software are McAfee, Symantec (Norton), and Avast.

-- c.
-Each student must ensure that his or her Internet practices (e.g., site browsing) and e-mail communications conducted using the school's resources do not violate any of the standards and protocols of Manhattan School of Music or statutory law.
+Each student must ensure that their Internet practices (e.g., site browsing and e-mail communications) conducted using the school's resources do not violate any of the standards and protocols of Manhattan School of Music or statutory law.
 Violators may be subject to disciplinary, civil, or criminal penalties.
-The school's policies against sexual or other harassment apply fully to e-mail: no e-mail communication should be created, sent, forwarded, or received that contains intimidating, hostile, or offensive content pertaining to gender, race, religion, color, national origin, sexual orientation, age, marital status, disability, or any other classification protected by law. - d.
+The school's policies against sexual or other harassment apply fully to all forms of digital communication: no communication should be created, sent, forwarded, or received that contains intimidating, hostile, or offensive content pertaining to sex, race, religion, color, national origin, sexual orientation, gender identity, age, marital status, disability, or any other classification protected by law.

 Students must comply with all pertinent laws and regulations concerning the copying, downloading, and uploading of copyright material when using technology Resources.
 Students may not copy, transfer, download, upload, send or receive copyrighted information, documents, or software without the copyright holder's permission.